unknowingtea/EveDRT/README.md

 #### Market Query

 For now, the only supported query is the market query that produces a market report.
+This query type is used to examine the market in a player-owned structure.
+NPC structures are not supported.
 See the example query file in the `queries` directory.

+## Troubleshooting

+### I get an error like "Bad Gateway"

+Let the run complete and then run it again.
+The program doesn't automatically retry, but manually trying again will likely fix it.

+### The program hangs and keeps printing something like "calls remaining: 1"

+Kill it and start it again.

+### The program takes a long time to run

+Some items take a long time to download, but they are cached, so it should be faster next time.
+When you first run the program, it has to download information about all the types, and this can take 20-30 minutes.
+Fortunately, you only have to do this once.
+Downloading market history also takes a long time, but it is cached for a few days.

+### Information about some item types is wrong

+Item data is downloaded and kept forever.
+It will only be wrong after an update to the game that changes item attributes.
+When this happens, you need to manually delete the file 'cache/dataCache/types.json'.